jcmartgon/MachineLearningPath/readme.md

 ## Description

 The goal of this repository is to keep track of all the relevant files corresponding to the several courses I intend on taking to further my understanding on Machine Learning.
-The path in question was strongly inspired by Ahmad Anis' at https://towardsdatascience.com/beginners-learning-path-for-machine-learning-5a7fb90f751a, although modifications have been made.
+The path in question was strongly inspired by Ahmad Anis' [here](https://towardsdatascience.com/beginners-learning-path-for-machine-learning-5a7fb90f751a), although modifications have been made.

 ## Intended path